code-423n4/2023-01-rabbithole/README.md

 # Additional Context

 - For protocol fee we use basis points (BPS).
 You can read more on it [here](https://www.investopedia.com/terms/b/basispoint.asp) but the TLDR; is 10_000 is 100%.
 So 2.5% fee would be 250 BPS.
 - Our QuestFactory will be an upgradeable proxy allowing us to add more features overtime.
-For an overview of the upgrade pattern, refer to the (OpenZeppelin documentation)[https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable].
+For an overview of the upgrade pattern, refer to the [OpenZeppelin documentation](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable).